Why haven’t there been hurricanes so far this year?

 Here’s what’s causing slower activity in the tropics:

-- The high pressure system normally found over Bermuda this time of year is farther north.
+- The high-pressure system normally found over Bermuda this time of year is farther north.
 This clockwise circulation, near the Azores west of Europe, is dragging dry air down from Europe.
-Chief Meteorologist Jeff Berardelli of WFLA in Tampa says this area is experiencing multiple heat waves and is in the midst of its worst drought in centuries — conditions which create very dry air that travels over the ocean and inhibits tropical formation.
+Chief Meteorologist Jeff Berardelli of WFLA in Tampa says this area is experiencing multiple heat waves and is in the midst of its worst drought in centuries — conditions that create very dry air that travels over the ocean and inhibits tropical formation.

 - Saharan dust.
 According to Yeomans, some dust is still present in the main development region of the tropics.
 While there’s less than there was a month ago, the dry and windy air it causes is also inhibiting storm formation.